sdil/jkjav-server/README.md

 - Seed the PWTC location (currently only 1 location)
 - Structured in Clean Architecture
 - OpenAPI doc for all endpoints available
 - Leverages goroutine to read and write data to Redis.
-This improves the response time from 20ms to 10ms.
+This improves the response time from 20ms to 10ms, 300 req/s to 800 req/s.
 - Uses Redigo connection pooling to safely execute commands on Redis server from lots of goroutine.
-This improves the response time from 10ms to 5ms and avoid connection limit error from Redis server.
+This improves the response time from 10ms to 5ms, 800 req/s to 1200 req/s and avoid connection limit error from Redis server.

 ## Load Test Result